tabiosg/big-two/README.md

 If one wants to update the project, they can start by updating the .ts files.
 Then, one can run ``` npm run build ``` on the terminal.
 Now, they can check out the website by opening the index.html file.

+## Rules

+One can view the rules by looking inside the rules/ directory.

 ## Work